Better German Podcast with Susi

 Summary

 In this episode of the Better German podcast, host Susi Blümel teaches German phrases around the themes of greeting and introducing.
 This episode, being the second part, does not dive into individual word meanings but provides translations and extra information on usage and context.
-Listeners can further use a downloadable PDF to practice the phrases.
-Certain uniquely Austrian sayings are discussed and the host encourages repetition for practice.
+Certain uniquely Austrian sayings are discussed, and the host encourages repetition for practice.

 Primary Topic: Greeting and Introducing